 - Chronic movement disorder

-Some people diagnosed with Parkinson’s disease experience eye twitching as a side effect of the medication used to treat their primary condition.
+Some people diagnosed with Parkinson’s disease experience eye twitching as a side effect of the medication used to treat their primary nerve disorder.

 Complications of Eyelid Twitching

-Complications of eye twitching are rare.
+Complications of eye twitching only occur in rare cases.
 It tends to be a temporary, highly treatable, and preventable issue.
 However, some people experience side effects caused by twitching, including:

 - Drooping eyelids